salarmehr/cosmopolitan/readme.md

 - [ICU data tables by Alexander Makarov](https://intl.rmcreative.ru/)
 - [Online ICU Message Editor](https://format-message.github.io/icu-message-format-for-translators/)

-Changes
+Changelog
 =======
+* v1.1
+  - Added `symbol()` method eg. `(new Cosmo('en'))->symbol('permill');` returns `‰`
 * v0.5
-  - The main class renamed from Intl to Cosmo
+  - Changed The main class name from Intl to Cosmo
 * v0.4
-  - Addling flag method to return the emoji flag of the locale
+  - Added flag method to return the emoji flag of the locale
-  - Making the input of country, language, direction, currency optional.
+  - Changed the input of country, language, direction, currency optional.
 * v0.3
-  - Adding `unit` localiser method
+  - Added `unit` localiser method
-  - Adding `direction` method to detect the direction of language (rtl or ltr)
+  - Added `direction` method to detect the direction of language (rtl or ltr)
-  - Adding createFromHttp()
+  - Added createFromHttp()
-  - Adding createFromSubtags
+  - Added createFromSubtags
-  - Detecting a default currency code from locale identifier
+  - Added detecting a default currency code from locale identifier
-  - Dividing options param to subtags and modifiers
+  - Changed options param to subtags and modifiers

 How to collaborate?
 =================